Boundary null-controllability of 1d linearized compressible Navier-Stokes system by one control force: Introduction and main results

 where $h$ is a control acting on the boundary point $x=0$ only on the density part through a Dirichlet condition, $(\rho_0,u_0)$ is given initial data from some suitable Hilbert space.

-The goal is to study the null-controllability property of the system \eqref{main-control-prbm} at given time $T>0$ sufficiently large.
-To be more precise, we prescribe the notion of null-controllability for the system \eqref{main-control-prbm} as follows. \begin{definition} The system \eqref{main-control-prbm} is said to be boundary null-controllable in a Hilbert space $H$ at a finite time $T > 0$, if for any given initial state $(\rho_0, u_0)\in H$, there exists a control $h$ (in some suitable Hilbert space) such that the solution $(\rho,u)$ to \eqref{main-control-prbm} can be driven to $0$ at the time $T$, that is, $(\rho(T, x),u(T,x))=(0,0)$ for all $x\in (0,1)$. \end{definition} To study the main control problem \eqref{main-control-prbm}, we shall first consider the following auxiliary control system
+The main goal is to study the null-controllability property of the system \eqref{main-control-prbm} at given time $T>0$ which is sufficiently large.

+\begin{definition} Let us prescribe the notions of null- and approximate controllability for the system \eqref{main-control-prbm}. \begin{itemize} \item The system \eqref{main-control-prbm} is said to be boundary null-controllable at a finite time $T > 0$, if for any given initial state $(\rho_0, u_0)$ in some suitable Hilbert space, there exists a control $h$ such that the solution $(\rho,u)$ to \eqref{main-control-prbm} can be driven to $0$ at the time $T$, that is,